Is Ole Red in Gatlinburg Worth It? When To Go, What to Order

 And it cost me ninety-nine

-Basically, in the song, the man writes a letter to a Tennessee cousin who brings a blue tick hound, “pretty as she could be”.
+The warden’s dog is named Ol’ Red, and the dog tracks down inmates who try to escape.
+Basically, in the song, the man writes a letter to a Tennessee cousin who brings a blue tick hound, “pretty as she could be” While Ol’ Red is distracted by this new love interest, the man escapes.

 Love got me in here and love got me out

+So why is there a series of bars named after a song about adultery, puppy love and prison escapes?
 According to the Ole Red website, Shelton once was kicked out of Nashville’s legendary Tootsie’s Orchid Lounge after “making a habit out of playing a song that was ‘very inappropriate.'”
+So Shelton said he decided to “put in my own damn bar”.

+Perhaps it makes sense that he named his series of bars after his irreverent early hit.
 The name was edited slightly from “Ol’ Red” to “Ole Red” to represent the partnership with Ryman Hospitality and the Grand Ole Opry.

-Is Ole Red Gatlinburg kid friendly?
+Is Ole Red Gatlinburg kid-friendly?

-Although it serves adult beverages, the little ones are able to join for the meals and music.
+Yes, the entertainment venue is kid-friendly.
+Although it serves adult beverages, the little ones can join for the meals and music.
+The kid’s menu offers chicken tenders, grilled cheese, a cheeseburger and more.

 For the adults, Ole Red offers an array of typical Southern favorites.

-For dessert, be sure to try their S’mores Brownie Skillet, with graham crackers, toasted marshmallows and vanilla ice cream.
+For dessert, be sure to try their Fallin’ S’mores Brownie Skillet, with graham crackers, toasted marshmallows and vanilla ice cream.

 Ole Red Gatlinburg show schedule